How To Write The Perfect Media Brief

 They suggest that writing briefs according to a good template and format itself is not the major challenge and is just the tip of the pyramid.
 The real challenge is engineering an agency (or a roster of agencies) to be properly set up for success.
 This involves:

-- Defining a clear scope of work;
+- Defining a clear scope of work (what you need your agency to do?);

 For example, if a media agency is just scoped to buy media and is paid on commission and the only KPI is a good audit result, then they won't be able to respond appropriately to an integrated brief or even a more progressive media brief.
 These governance elements form the 'base' of the pyramid and enable good quality briefing to produce the best work.